 - you have registered your child in school (full time or for a trial period), or

 - you go overseas long term (a period longer than 28 days).

 Trialling a school

-Your Certificate of Exemption and home education supervision allowance may be impacted, depending on how long your child attends school:
+Your home education supervision allowance may be impacted, depending on how long your child attends school:

-- 0-28 days – no effect on your Certificate of Exemption or allowance
+- 0-28 days – No effect on your allowance

-If you and your family plan to be away from New Zealand then it may impact on your Certificate of Exemption and your home education supervision allowance:
+If you and your family plan to be away from New Zealand then it may impact your supervision allowance (depending on how long you are away):

-- 0-28 days – no effect on your Certificate of Exemption and allowance
+- 0-28 days – no effect on your allowance

 Home educating parents and legal guardians have the primary responsibility for monitoring the quality of their children’s education.
 By designing a robust curriculum and regularly reflecting on progress made, you can ensure that your child’s needs are met by the education you provide.